hkaramian/Km-Nuke-Backup-And-Recovery/README.md

 # Km Nuke Backup And Recovery

 Notice : current version support Nuke 12 and older , But not Nuke 13 .
-I will update it for supoort nuke 13 ASAP I can !
+I will update it for support nuke 13 ASAP I can !

 ## What is Km Backup And Recovery Toolkit ?
 It’s a tool(script) for Nuke that every time user saves the project, create backups from project file in one or two different locations.